Links to EU guidance, as it stood immediately before end of transition period.

 They also provide for enforcement powers for the authorisation and supervision of medicinal products for human use.

-The amendments to the 2012 Regulations address the fact that the UK will no longer be part of the harmonised EU medicines network following exit day in a no deal scenario.
+The amendments to the HMRs address the fact that the UK will no longer be part of the harmonised EU medicines network following the end of transition period.